Jack Parsons: Politics

 Parsons was politically influenced by Thelema, which holds to the ethical code of "Do what thou wilt".
 In his essay, "Freedom is a Lonely Star", Parsons equated this principle to the libertarian views of a number of the Founding Fathers of the United States.
-By his own time, he wrote, these values "sold out by America, and for that reason the heart of America is sick and the soul of America is dead."
+By his own time, he wrote, these values had been "sold out by America, and for that reason the heart of America is sick and the soul of America is dead."
 He proceeded to criticize many aspects of contemporary U.S. society, particularly the police force ("[t]he police mind is usually of a sadistic and homicidal trend") and note they carried out the "ruthless punishment of symbolic scapegoats" such as African-Americans, prostitutes, alcoholics, homeless people and sociopolitical radicals, under the pretense of a country that upheld "liberty and justice for all."